 Application Form, Fee–$25, YouTube Video Recording

-May be performed with or without accompaniment for the video.
-The performance will be with an accompanist.
+May be performed with or without accompaniment for the video audition.
+The competition performance will be with an accompanist if the piece was written for clarinet and piano.

 For details on sending your video audition, please click on the "APPLY" page for instructions.

-The competition will be hosted by the University of Maryland’s Clarinet Professor, Robert DiLutis, as a major event during the Clarinet Symposium on the University of Maryland campus.
+The competition is hosted by the University of Maryland’s Clarinet Professor, Robert DiLutis, as a major event during the annual Clarinet Symposium on the University of Maryland campus.

 Sidney Forrest’s vast collection of music for clarinet has been donated to the library of the International Clarinet Association, located in the Music Department’s Special Collections Library at the University of Maryland.
 We look forward to the collection being available shortly.